tardate/LittleArduinoProjects/README.md

-# 388 Little Electronics and Arduino Projects
+# 389 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [GpsBasics](./playground/GpsBasics) - using a NEMA-compatible GPS module for time and location with an Arduino.
+> Latest addition:sparkles: [TwoStageCommonEmitterAmplifier](./Electronics101/BJT/TwoStageCommonEmitterAmplifier) - designing a two-stage common-emitter BJT amplifier.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),